 2. Increased conversion rates

-The message is clear: a few basic bullet points and a product photo simply aren’t enough to inform shoppers and persuade them to purchase – and this is particularly true in verticals such as fashion, where consumers can’t touch or try on the products in question.
+The message is clear: a few basic bullet points and a product photo simply aren’t enough to inform shoppers and persuade them to purchase.
+Retailers need to go the extra mile and attempt to recreate the in-store experience, online.

-By improving the level of detail and useful information provided in product descriptions – and, in the case of fashion, describing nuanced product qualities like ‘fit’ and ‘feel’ – retailers can drastically increase conversion rates.
+By improving the level of detail and useful information provided in product descriptions retailers can drastically increase conversion rates.

 3. Increased Average Order Values (AOVs)